14thC Quillon dagger TC79

 This medieval quillon dagger is based on numerous examples and with the slightly downturned guard and the wheel pommel with the raised centre, it is typical of daggers of the 14th Century.
 Daggers similar to this were common for knights and men at arms over a long period of time.

 Double edged with a double layer, veg tan leather sheath and simple crimped brass chape.
-PLEASE NOTE THE HANDLE IS BROWN LEATHER WRAPPED CORD as shown in first picture.
-It has 3 risers.
+The handle is brown leather wrapped cord and it has 3 risers.

 Sheath comes in five colours and dagger can be sharp or semi-sharp.

 Semi-Sharp is 'butter knife sharp'; it has a very fine flat on the edge

 Sharp has been ground to give a reasonable cutting edge, but final honing, if required, is by the customer.

 Please note: The colours may vary in tone from the photos here.
 Each skin of leather is different and reacts differently to the dye so they may be darker or lighter in tone